grafana/agent/docs/user/_index.md

 ## Features

-There are other ways of sending metrics, logs and traces to the LGTM Stack, Grafana Cloud or Grafana Enterprise, but there are a few advantages of using Grafana Agent.
+There are other ways of sending metrics, logs and traces to the Grafana Stack, Grafana Cloud or Grafana Enterprise, but there are a few advantages of using Grafana Agent.
 These features are outlined below.

-* Provides a one-stop solution for collecting metrics, logs, and traces.
+- Provides a one-stop solution for collecting metrics, logs, and traces.
-* Collects out-of-the-box telemetry from popular projects like MySQL through integrations
+- Collects out-of-the-box telemetry from popular projects like MySQL through integrations
-* Works seamlessly with the LGTM Stack.
+- Works seamlessly with the Grafana Stack.
 Alternatively, metrics can be sent to any Prometheus-compatible endpoint, and traces can be sent to any OTLP-compatible endpoint.
-* Offers new solutions to help scale metrics collection like host_filtering and sharding
+- Offers new solutions to help scale metrics collection like host_filtering and sharding
-* Provides the Grafana Agent Operator, which enables individual teams to manage their configurations through PodMonitors, ServiceMonitors, and Probes.
+- Provides the Grafana Agent Operator, which enables individual teams to manage their configurations through PodMonitors, ServiceMonitors, and Probes.

 ## Metrics